Helium: Conservation advocates

 According to helium conservationists like Nobel laureate physicist Robert Coleman Richardson, writing in 2010, the free market price of helium has contributed to "wasteful" usage (e.g. for helium balloons).
 Prices in the 2000s had been lowered by the decision of the U.S. Congress to sell off the country's large helium stockpile by 2015.
-According to Richardson, the price needed to be multiplied by 20 to eliminate the excessive wasting of helium.
-In the paper Stop squandering helium published in 2012, it was also proposed to create an International Helium Agency that would build a sustainable market for "this precious commodity".
+Richardson posited that the price of helium needed to be multiplied by 20 to eliminate excessive wasting of the gas.
+In a 2012 paper by Nuttall and colleagues titled "Stop squandering helium", they proposed to create an International Helium Agency that would build a sustainable helium market.

 Applications

-While balloons are perhaps the best known use of helium, they are a minor part of all helium use.
+While balloons are perhaps the best-known use of helium, they are a minor part of all helium use.
 Helium is used for many purposes that require some of its unique properties, such as its low boiling point, low density, low solubility, high thermal conductivity, or inertness.
 Of the 2014 world helium total production of about 32 million kg (180 million standard cubic meters) helium per year, the largest use (about 32% of the total in 2014) is in cryogenic applications, most of which involves cooling the superconducting magnets in medical MRI scanners and NMR spectrometers.
 Other major uses were pressurizing and purging systems, welding, maintenance of controlled atmospheres, and leak detection.
 Other uses by category were relatively minor fractions.